How to Participate

 - Contest Participants: Poetry Out Loud competitions must have at least two students to select a winner.
 If the winner is unable to participate in the next level of competition, the runner-up will participate.

 - Rounds: State and national finals consist of three rounds of competition.
-Competitions at lower levels may have fewer rounds, but students must recite only one poem in each round.
+Competitions at the school or local level need to have at least two rounds of competition.

 - Poem Order: The order in which the poems are recited is up to the student, but poem order may not be switched once given to the competition organizer.
 Competition organizers may not dictate poem order.